-During the autumn you can see cranes at Trandansen, Bjurum which is located at the southern part of the lake.
+During the autumn you can see cranes at dusk in Trandansen , Bjurum which is located at the southern part of the lake.
 You can also see them in the fields north of the lake or on the fertile agricultural land to the west.

 To find out the approximate number of cranes in the area, visit the statistic page of the webpage of the County Administrative Board which counts the number of cranes throughout the season.

 For further information about the cranes and birdlife by Lake Hornborgasjön, see www.hornborga.com

 Information what you can see and do in the area: www.visithornborgasjon.se